AWS FPGA Hardware Development Kit (HDK)#

 AFIDEVICE 0 0x1d0f 0x9048 0000:00:1e.0

-API call returns a status busy
+If fpga-describe-local-image API call returns a status busy, the

 FPGA is still performing the previous operation in the background.

-Please wait until the status is cleared
+Please wait until the status is cleared as above.

-Now, let’s load your AFI onto the FPGA on slot 0
+Now, let’s load your AFI onto the FPGA on slot 0:

 $ sudo fpga-load-local-image -S 0 -I agfi-0925b211f5a81b071